HDCat2/rate-editor/README.md

 <del>figure out how to parse regex</del>

-figure out how to fetch requisite .osu files
+figure out how to fetch requisite .osz files

-figure out how to make a web extension unzip .osu files
+figure out how to make a web extension unzip .osz files

 figure out how to make a web extension modify downloaded files